matwerber1/aws-alexa-smart-home-demo/README.md

     ALEXA_VENDOR_ID=1234N12341234
     ```

-7. Edit **deploy.sh** and set the BUCKET variable to the name of an S3 bucket to use for storing later CloudFormation templates.
+7. Edit **deploy.sh** and set the BUCKET variable to the name of a pre-existing S3 bucket to which you have write access.
+This bucket will store the artifacts used by CloudFormation to launch your stack.
 It's recommend that you leave the **STACK_NAME=** parameter set to **alexa-smart-home-demo** as we will reference this stack name in later steps.

     ```sh
     # deploy.sh
     BUCKET=your_bucket_name
     ```

 8. Install the [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
-The SAM CLI is provides several tools that make serverless app development on AWS easy, including the ability to locally test AWS Lambda functions.
-The specific functionality we will use is SAM's ability to translate and deploy short-hand SAM YAML templates into full-fledged CloudFormation templates.
+The SAM CLI provides several tools that make serverless app development on AWS easy, including the ability to locally test AWS Lambda functions.
+The specific functionality we will use is SAM's ability to translate and deploy short-hand SAM YAML templates ([see specification here](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md)) into full-fledged CloudFormation templates.

-10. Build and deploy the CloudFormation template by running deploy.sh from the project root:
+10. Build and deploy an AWS CloudFormation stack by running **deploy.sh** from the project root.
+This stack will create and configure the majority of this project's resources:

     ```sh
     $ ./deploy.sh